 This section summarizes information contained elsewhere in this prospectus.
 You should read this entire prospectus carefully, including the section titled "Risk Factors" and our financial statements and related notes, before making an investment in our Class A Common Stock.
 As used in this prospectus, "Bimini," "company," "we," "our," and "us" refer to Bimini Mortgage Management, Inc., except where the context otherwise requires.
-Unless otherwise indicated, the information in this prospectus assumes that the underwriters will not exercise their over-allotment option to purchase additional shares of our Class A Common Stock, and that the shares of our Class A Common Stock to be sold in this offering are sold at \$14.00 per share, which is the midpoint of the range indicated on the front cover of this prospectus.
+Unless otherwise indicated, the information in this prospectus assumes that the underwriters will not exercise their over-allotment option to purchase additional shares of our Class A Common Stock, and that the shares of our Class A Common Stock to be sold in this offering are sold at \$16.00 per share, which is the last reported sale price of our Class A Common Stock on the New York Stock Exchange on December 1, 2004.

 We were formed in September 2003 to invest primarily in residential mortgage related securities issued by the Federal National Mortgage Association (more commonly known as Fannie Mae), the Federal Home Loan Mortgage Corporation (more commonly known as Freddie Mac) and the Government National Mortgage Association (more commonly known as Ginnie Mae).
-We will earn returns on the spread between the yield on our assets and our costs, including the interest expense on the funds we borrow.
+We will earn returns on the difference between the interest income on our assets and our costs, including the interest expense on the funds we borrow.
 We intend to borrow between eight and 12 times the amount of our equity capital to attempt to enhance our returns to stockholders.
 We are self-managed and self-advised.
 We have elected to be taxed as a real estate investment trust, or REIT, for federal income tax purposes commencing with our taxable year ended December 31, 2003.
 As a REIT, we generally are not subject to federal income tax on the REIT taxable income that we distribute to our stockholders.

 We commenced operations in December 2003, following an initial private placement of our Class A Common Stock.
 We raised aggregate net proceeds (after commissions and expenses) of approximately \$141.7 million between December 2003 and February 2004 in private placements of our Class A Common Stock.
+In September 2004 we completed the initial public offering of shares of our Class A Common Stock, in which we raised approximately \$76.2 million in net proceeds.

-As of June 30, 2004 we had a portfolio of mortgage related securities that totaled \$1.5 billion and was comprised of 37.8% fixed-rate mortgage-backed securities, 34.0% floating rate collateralized mortgage obligations, 17.9% adjustable-rate mortgage-backed securities, 6.5% hybrid adjustable-rate mortgage-backed securities (securities backed by mortgages with fixed initial rates which, after a period, convert to adjustable rates) and 3.8% balloon maturity mortgage-backed securities (securities backed by mortgages where a significant portion of principal is repaid only at maturity).
-Of this portfolio, 58% was issued by Fannie Mae, 37% was issued by Freddie Mac and 5% was issued by Ginnie Mae.
+As of September 30, 2004 we had a portfolio of mortgage related securities that totaled \$1.6 billion and was comprised of 29.7% fixed-rate mortgage-backed securities, 15.7% floating rate collateralized mortgage obligations, 43.1% adjustable-rate mortgage-backed securities, 8.1% hybrid adjustable-rate mortgage-backed securities (securities backed by mortgages with fixed initial rates which, after a period, convert to adjustable rates) and 3.4% balloon maturity mortgage-backed securities (securities backed by mortgages where a significant portion of principal is repaid only at maturity).
+Of this portfolio, 67% was issued by Fannie Mae, 24% was issued by Freddie Mac and 9% was issued by Ginnie Mae.